IBM/ibm-licensing-operator/docs/Content/Configuration.md

 kubectl describe pod $podName -n ibm-common-services
 ```

 2\.
-Check Route or Ingress settings depending on your parameter settings, for example, using these commands.
+Check Route or Ingress settings depending on your parameter settings, for example, using these commands:

 ```bash
 kubectl get ingress -n ibm-common-services -o yaml
 ```

 Then examine the status part of the output.
 It should include host, path, tls (if configured), and other networking information.

+3\.
+Run the License Service APIs, and make sure that you get results that reflect your environment's license usage.
+For more information, see [APIs for retrieving License Service data in IBM Documentation](https://www.ibm.com/docs/en/cpfs?topic=data-per-cluster-from-license-service).

 ## Using custom certificates